 Integrating SNAP E&T into Tennessee's State Workforce Strategy

-In Tennessee, SNAP E&T is managed as a partnership between the Department of Labor and Workforce Development (TDLWD) and the Department of Human Services (TDHS), though services are provided through TDLWD.
+In Tennessee, SNAP E&T is managed as a partnership between the Department of Labor and Workforce Development (TDLWD) and the Department of Human Services (TDHS).
+The direct grantee for SNAP E&T funding is TDHS, but there is an inter-agency agreement with TDLWD to provide services through the workforce system.

 The State provides an array of services to support jobs and workforce development in Tennessee.
 Prior to its selection as a SNAP to Skills State, the program was limited in scope, utilizing exclusively SNAP E&T program grants (100 percent funds), and funding similar services as are typically offered at American Job Centers to SNAP participants in only 13 of 95 counties.
 Through its participation in the SNAP to Skills Project, it became clear to the State that a SNAP E&T 50-50 reimbursement program utilizing third-party partners would allow for significant program expansion and diversification.